gt-crnch-rg/read-the-docs/docs/riscv/rg-riscv-hardware.rst

 Current Status
 ==============

+We are working to bring online the following hardware as part of our futurama cluster:

+- Milk-V Jupiter boards
+- P550 boards
+- Esperanto ETSOC-1

 BUGS / Feature Requests
 =======================
 - Physical devices are currently being set up with our standard load-out.